A-Nitram/Jaxxa-Rimworld/README.md

 --Similar feature now implimented in the base game -Increased size of Lazer Drill, brought in line with geotherman plant -Reduced size of Laser Filler to better fill in tight spaces.
+-Reworking Personal Shields
+--Will not require custom Pawns anymore

 Not Updated:
 -ED-EMRG turret
 -ED-PersonalShields
+-ED-Shields
 ~~~

 ##License: